Remodeling an outdated half bath with a modern farmhouse style on a budget!

 Finally, we replaced the entry door to the bathroom with one we found at a local Restore It for $25.
 All it needed was a few coats of paint and a new door knob and it looks brand new!

-And I think we gave the space just enough farmhouse character and charm to make it feel warm and welcoming.
+And I think even though it is stark white we gave the space just enough farmhouse character and charm to make it feel warm and welcoming.
 Well, as warm and welcoming as a bathroom can feel.
+Right?

 Sink/faucet- Home Depot- gift